Mitgliederverwaltung am Laptop

 3. Youth work pays off

 Practice early — this also applies to clubs.
-Working with young people is undoubtedly one of the most important activities in a club.
-Not only do young members bring “fresh thinking” to the club, some of them are also highly likely to become the next generation of officials in your club.
+Supporting young talent is undoubtedly one of the most important tasks of a club.
+Young members not only bring a “breath of fresh air” to the club, but some of them will most likely go on to become the next generation of leaders in your club.

 Practice shows that certain types of clubs (soccer, rural youth,...) benefit greatly from youth work.
 Two things in combination are extremely important for children/young people: